 In an effort to provide our students, faculty, staff and community with information about the campus security procedures and practices, crime prevention, and safety awareness tips to keep themselves and others safe, the College provides a variety of educational programs.
 All programs are offered to faculty and staff as requested.
-Some of the available programs available are outlined below.
+Some of the programs available are outlined below.
 If you or your organization would like to request a specific program, please contact, the Director of Public Safety, Colleen Stanford at (215) 751-8188.

-- Active Shooter Response Training (AKA Hostile Intruder Response Training).
-The Department of Public Safety aims to enhance preparedness through a "whole community" approach by providing tools and resources to help you prepare for and respond to an active shooter incident.
-Active Shooter Response Training is offered to staff and faculty on a regular basis and upon request. - Emergency Communications Awareness and Response Training (E-CART).
-The Department of Public Safety provides training for campus emergency communications and response.
-The training is offered to staff and faculty on a regular basis and upon request. - Personal Safety Awareness: The Department of Public Safety offers orientation training to the College and provides useful tips on how to best be prepared for personal safety awareness while on campus.
+- Active Shooter Response Training: The Department of Public Safety aims to enhance preparedness through a "whole community" approach by providing tools and resources to help you prepare for and respond to an active shooter incident.
+Active Shooter Response Training is offered to staff and faculty on a regular basis and upon request. - Personal Safety Awareness: The Department of Public Safety offers orientation training to the College and provides useful tips on how to best be prepared for personal safety awareness while on campus.
 The training is offered to staff and faculty on a regular basis and upon request. - Campus Security Authority: A Campus Security Authority (CSA) is an individual designated by the College who has significant responsibility for student and campus activities.
-A training session for CSAs is conducted annually; those who cannot attend live complete a virtual training session.
+A training session for CSAs is conducted annually.
 All newly hired security officers receive CSA training as part of orientation, while all security officers receive annual CSA training.